Drake-Alexander/reading-notes/README.md

 ## Purpose of this Website

-This site is used to take Code 102.
-I’ll be using Markdown, HTML, CSS, and JavaScript here.
-See the Table of Contents below to check out my pages!
+This site is used to take the Code 102 course and beyond!
+I’ll be using Markdown, HTML, CSS, and JavaScript.

 ## Table of Contents